braeden/movie_magic/README.md

 # movie_magic
-Captures a small slices or colors from movie frames and combines them to create a beautiful pieces of art.
+Captures small slices or average color strips from movie frames and combines them to create a beautiful pieces of art.

 -----